Summersalt's new collab with Rifle Paper Co. features size-inclusive swimwear in full bloom | CNN Underscored

 The Menagerie print on the Ruffle Oasis One-Piece is akin to Summersalt’s beloved On The Dot design, but with joyful and intricate details that Rifle Paper Co. is known for.

-Menagerie Ruffle Oasis Bikini Top ($65; summersalt.com and riflepaperco.com) and Menagerie Ruffle High Rise Bikini Bottom ($60; summersalt.com and riflepaperco.com)
+Menagerie Ruffle Oasis Bikini Top ($65; summersalt.com and riflepaperco.com) and Menagerie Ruffle High-Rise Bikini Bottom ($60; summersalt.com and riflepaperco.com)

 While the bikini iteration of the Ruffle Oasis One-Piece isn’t colorblocked, we love the look of the navy blue against the unique botanical print and ruffled detailing.